Entering a Correspondence Chess Event

 WEBSERVER CHESS ON ICCF: WALTER MUIR E-QUADS

 A $10.00 entry fee enters you into a tournament with three other players near your own class.
 You play two games simultaneously with each opponent (one White/one Black) using one set of postcards or on the ICCF server, for a total of six games.
 First place finisher receives a $25.00 US Chess CC gift certificate and a certificate suitable for framing.

 POSTAL OR EMAIL MATCHES

-Matches are played against one opponent with the option of playing two or six games either via regular mail or email.
+Matches are played against one opponent with the option of playing two, four or six games either via regular mail or email.
 If you need an opponent, we'll find you one around your same playing strength or you can name your own opponent if you have one.
 Entry fee for each player, regardless of how many games, is $5.00 per person ($10 total if you name your own opponent).